-As of June 30, 2017, Adtalem's management has assessed the effectiveness of its internal control over financial reporting, using the criteria specified by the Committee of Sponsoring Organizations of the Treadway Commission's 2013 report Internal Control - Integrated Framework.
-Based upon this assessment, Adtalem concluded that as of June 30, 2017, its internal control over financial reporting was effective based upon these criteria.
-Adtalem acquired Association of Certified Anti-Money Laundering Specialists ("ACAMS") in a purchase business combination in July 2016, therefore, management has excluded ACAMS from its assessment of the effectiveness of internal controls over financial reporting as of June 30, 2017.
-Total assets, excluding intangible assets and goodwill, and total revenues of ACAMS represented 0.3% and 2.2%, respectively, of the related consolidated financial statement amounts as of and for the fiscal year ended June 30, 2017.
+As of June 30, 2018, Adtalem's management has assessed the effectiveness of its internal control over financial reporting, using the criteria specified by the Committee of Sponsoring Organizations of the Treadway Commission's 2013 report Internal Control - Integrated Framework.
+Based upon this assessment, Adtalem concluded that as of June 30, 2018, its internal control over financial reporting was effective based upon these criteria.

-The effectiveness of Adtalem's internal control over financial reporting as of June 30, 2017 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report, which appears herein.
+The effectiveness of Adtalem's internal control over financial reporting as of June 30, 2018 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, as stated in their report, which appears herein.